aurorasmiles/WorldGuardDocs/source/regions/storage.rst

 .. warning::
     SQL support for region storage was contributed by a third-party developer and despite large rewrites, there are major issues with using it.
 It is highly recommended to never use SQL for storing your WorldGuard regions.

+    **If you are already using SQL for region storage, you should migrate back to YAML using the migrate command covered below.
+SQL support for region storage will be removed from WorldGuard in a future version.**

 Switching Drivers
 =================